gpremer/mvpeventbus/README.markdown

       getEventBus(ApplicationBus.class).showMessage("Saved category");
     }

+This example also demostrates a suggested way of documenting event methods.
+The `@link` Javadoc tag, and the `@Event` annotation allow navigating both ways between event definition and handler.

 ### Guice integration

 The basic event bus factory can only create event busses that inject the event bus interfaces and the view into the presenter. `GuiceEventBusFactory` creates event busses that uses Google Guice to inject anything that is configured in a Guice module.
 Obviously, the presenter needs to be annotated with Guice's `@Inject`.

+After you have defined modules, you can use them with a `GuiceEventBusFactory` as in

+    factory = GuiceEventBusFactory.withMainSegment(MyEventBus.class)
+                                  .withAdditionalSegment(MyOtherEventBus.class)
+                                  .using(testModule).build()

+This is just like specifying a `BasicEventBusFactory`, with the addition of a `using` method that takes one or more Guice modules.
+Note that this factory has been specified with explicit main and event bus segments, this is equivalent to using `withSegments`, but a tad more expressive.

 ## Acknowledgement